Eelkevd/MedLog/readme.md

 - thursday:
 - friday:

-## Look for the latest online demo at: mycare.vps.codegorilla.nl
+## Look for the latest online demo at: https://mycare.vps.codegorilla.nl/

 ## Used php packages
 -